vortexgpgpu/vortex/doc/debugging.md

 SimX cycle-approximate simulator allows faster debugging of Vortex kernels' execution.
 The recommended method to enable debugging is to pass the `--debug` flag to `blackbox` tool when running a program.

-    // Running demo program using SimX in debug mode
+    // Running demo program on SimX in debug mode
     $ ./ci/blackbox.sh --driver=simx --app=demo --debug

 A debug trace `run.log` is generated in the current directory during the program execution.
 The trace includes important states of the simulated processor (decoded instruction, register states, pipeline states, etc..).
 You can increase the verbosity level of the trace by changing the `DEBUG_LEVEL` variable to a value [1-5] (default is 3).